 Shoe options for hair stylists:

-Dansko is a brand that constructs their shoes with foot, leg, and back health in mind. the Hilde flat, in particular, is a flexible, light-weight shoe that still offers arch support.
-Added bonus of a memory-foam footbed.
+Dansko is a brand that constructs their shoes with the foot, leg and back health in mind. the Hilde flat, in particular, is a flexible, light-weight shoe that still offers arch support, added bonus of a memory-foam footbed.